 Lay out wonton wrappers.
-Put about 1/2 TAB in center of wonton.
+Put about TAB in center of wonton.
+It may seem like a lot, but if you put less than this you’ll get a lot of ‘air’ inside your wonton so it’s better with more filling.
 Fold over diagonally.
 Seal with a fork.
 Repeat until all wrappers and chicken are used.

 Heat oil in a medium sized bowl.
 While waiting for the oil to heat, brush all wontons with egg white.
 Pour panko onto a plate and coat both sides with crumbs.

 Put wontons carefully in oil with a slotted spoon.
 Let fry about 1 minute each side, until golden brown, but not dark brown.
 Remove from oil and drain on paper towels or a rack.
 Repeat until finished.